Identify24/AndroidSdk/README.md

 **OpenIntroPage** -> If true, the intro pages of the selected modules are shown.
 This is optional(can be null, default value = true)

+**OpenThankYouPage** -> If true, the kyc finish page(thanks page) are shown.
+This is optional(can be null, default value = true)

+**DocumentType** -> There are 3 options ;

+- DocType.NONE -> Identity card or passport is selected by pop up on ocr screen.
+The users chooses.
+(Default)

+- DocType.ID_CARD -> Pop up are not shown.
+Default selected is id card.
+The user continues the processes with the identity card.

+- DocType.PASSPORT -> Pop up are not shown.
+Default selected is pasaport.
+The user continues the processes with the pasaport.

+**ModuleCacheType** -> If the sdk is exited before the operations are completed, it is determined where to continue when the user comes back.There are 3 options ;

+- ModuleCacheType.ALWAYS_BACK_TO_TOP -> Always start from the first module.

+- ModuleCacheType.CONTINUE_FROM_REST_OF_PLACE -> Continue from the module you left.

+- ModuleCacheType.CONTINUE_FROM_CALL -> If it has reached the call module, continue from the call module.
+(Default)

+**setNfcDependency** -> If you use the state's identity sharing system, it is necessary to activate this feature.
+In this way, there is no need to show the ocr screen.
+Because you give the user's credentials to the sdk.
+The information needed are:

+- ID Card or Pasaport Serial No

+- Date Of Birth(YYMMDD)

+- Date Of Expiry(YYMMDD)

 Language is optional(can be null).
 Default value is English.
 Supported languages are English, German and Turkish.